plone/meta/config/README.md

 python config-package.py PATH/TO/PACKAGE
 ```

-That's it :-)
+That's it. :-)

 Now, you can use the `tox` commands
 to adapt the repository just configured!

 ## Configuration files

-In a nutshell what `plone/meta` does
-is to put some configuration files on the repository.
+In a nutshell `plone/meta`, puts some configuration files on the repository.

 Currently, the files being managed by `plone/meta` are: